HornMichaelS/flutter_avoid_keyboard/README.md

 ## Getting Started

-To get started, simply wrap the input controls (along with any surrounding portion of the which tree which should move out of the way):
+To get started, simply wrap the input controls (along with any surrounding portion of the widget tree which should move out of the way):

 ```dart
 class AvoidKeyboardExample extends StatelessWidget {